Kim Bullard: Poco (1978–1983)

 Bullard joined Poco in December 1978 just as Legend was being released, performing keyboards and backing vocals with the group.

 During the first half of the 1980s, the group released five more albums which Bullard played keyboards and sang on, these albums were, Under the Gun (1980), Blue And Gray (1981), Cowboys & Englishmen (1982), Ghost Town (1982) and Inamorata (1984).
 Bullard toured extensively with the band from 1978 to 1983.
 Poco's album, Cowboys & Englishmen was nominated for a Grammy Award in 1983.

 Bullard left Poco to rejoin Crosby, Stills & Nash in 1983.

 Katy Rose (2004)

 Bullard began working with his daughter, Katy Rose on vocals and songwriting in the studio was she was just twelve years old.
 By the time Rose was sixteen years old, he produced her album, Because I Can for V2 Records, which was released on January 27, 2004, along with "Overdrive", her first single from the album.
 "Overdrive" also appears on the Mean Girls soundtrack.
 "Lemon" is featured on the Thirteen soundtrack.
 Both songs are featured on Because I Can.

 Elton John (2009–present)

-Through Bullard's session work in Los Angeles, he recorded and toured with people within the Elton John music community.
-When keyboard player, Guy Babylon died, Bullard was asked to become the keyboardist for the Elton John Band.
+Through Bullard's session work in Los Angeles, he recorded and toured with people who worked with Elton John.
+When keyboard player Guy Babylon died, Bullard was asked to become the keyboardist for the Elton John Band.
 Kim's first performance as a member of the Elton John Band took place on October 7, 2009, in Moscow.